Riesling: from the Rhine to Alsace and Austria, grown by independent producers

 Average delivery is 8 to 9 days from order to door.
 The full range is 4 to 14 days depending on the producer's location and your delivery address.
 Wines ship directly from the producer's cellar, not from a central warehouse.

-Why don't you sell Riesling from supermarket brands?
+Why don't you sell supermarket-brand Riesling wines?